Yao-Ge-1218AM/Data-Augmentation-with-Nearest-Neighbor-Classifier/README.md

 • Python 3.7+
 • Pytorch 2.2+
 • Huggingface Transformers (tested with version 3.1)
-• fastNLP (tested with version 0.5)
+• FastNLP (tested with version 0.5)
-• word2vec (tested with version 0.9.4)
+• Word2vec (tested with version 0.9.4)
 • Numpy (tested with version 1.17.4)
 • Pandas (tested with version 0.20)
 • Seqeval (tested with version 0.12)
-• spacy (tested with version 3.5)
+• Spacy (tested with version 3.5)
-• tqdm (tested with version 4.48)
+• Tqdm (tested with version 4.48)
 • A Graphical Processing Unit (GPU)

 ## Installation